opensafely-core/opencodelists/userdocs/icd10-editions.md

 dataset being queried.
 A codelist with both `B59` and `B48.5` will match events in ONS deaths with `B48.5` and events in admissions data with `B59`.

+This is of particular note for codelists involving COVID-19.
+The codes for "virus identified" and "virus not identified" are the same in both editions (`U07.1` and `U07.2`), but there are 5 other codes covering, history of COVID-19. long COVID, need for vaccination etc which are `U07.3-U07.7` in the NHS 2016 edition, but `U08-U12` in the WHO 2019 edition.

 #### Changed definitions

 There are two categories of changed definition: